 Meatloaf is the go-to family meal for millions of Americans, with as many ways to make it as there are kitchens.
 Ours is a meaty, simple approach to the classic meatloaf that serves great for dinner, and still shines the next day for a great meatloaf sandwich.
+Here is our restaurant secret tips to making the best tasting meatloaf just like your favorite eatery does it.
 So, grab your ketchup and settle down as we talk ultimate comfort food; meatloaf.

 Travel back to fifth century Rome and you may get a dish that has minced meat with died fruits, herbs, and vegetables cooked together into something vaguely like meatloaf.
 The idea spread into northern Europe, and is actually considered an offshoot of meatballs.
 Which makes sense as they both contain minced meat held together with some egg.

 It is not until the German Americans, historically our source of some great comfort food, starting making scrapple.
 Other than having a great name, scrapple was the one of the earliest recorded dishes mixing meat with grain, pork and cornmeal in this case.
 Add the eggs to bind it, which shows up in the 1800s, and you have the core of virtually every meatloaf.

 Meatloaf Made Easy

 You’ll get solid results with broad appeal following the KISS rule; Keep It Simple… well you know the rest.
 Adding some bread will retain the juices and the flavorings.
 Sweet or yellow onion will blend with the meat flavors and add a slight amount of texture from the ground meats.

 Choose a more neutral bread, whole wheat actually works quite well.
 Sourdough, ryes, or pumpernickel and such can add unplanned flavors to the end result.
 For this recipe use one slice of bread per pound of meat, cut into small cubes.
 Dice one quarter onion per pound of meat.